Curing

 • Moisture content of the meat.

-• Salt concentration of dry mixture or wet curing solution-higher salt concentration, faster curing.
+• Salt concentration of dry mixture or wet curing (brine).
+Higher salt concentration, faster curing.

-• The amount of Nitrate and reducing bacteria present in the meat.
+• The amount of Nitrate and reducing bacteria in the meat.

 Curing Temperatures

 Meats were traditionally cured with Nitrate.
-Before Nitrate can release nitrite (the real curing agent) it has to react with bacteria that have to be present in the meat.
-Putting Nitrate into a refrigerator kept solution (below 40° F) will inhibit the development of bacteria and they may not be able to react with Nitrate.
-On the other hand sodium nitrite works well at refrigerator temperatures.
+Before Nitrate can release nitrite (the real curing agent), it must react with bacteria present in the meat.
+Putting Nitrate into a refrigerator-kept solution (below 40° F) will inhibit the development of bacteria, and they may not be able to react with Nitrate.
+On the other hand, sodium nitrite works well at refrigerator temperatures.
 When used with Nitrates/nitrites, salt is an incredibly effective preserving combination.
-There has not been even one documented incident of food poisoning of a meat cured with salt and Nitrates.
+There has not been even one documented incident of food poisoning of meat cured with salt and Nitrates.

-People in the Far East, Africa, South America and even Europe are still curing meats at higher than normal temperatures without getting sick.
-That does not mean that we recommend it, but if someone in Canada shoots a 1600 lbs (726 kg) Moose or a 1700 lbs (780 kg) Kodiak Bear he has to do something with all this meat.
+People in the Far East, Africa, South America, and Europe are still curing meats at higher-than-normal temperatures without getting sick.
+That does not mean we recommend it, but if someone in Canada shoots a 1600 lbs (726 kg) Moose or a 1700 lbs (780 kg) Kodiak Bear, he has to do something with all this meat.
 He is not going to spend 5,000 dollars on a walk-in cooler, is he?
 These are exceptional cases when curing can be performed at higher temperatures.
-After the Second World War, ended most people in Europe neither had refrigerators nor meat thermometers, but were curing meats with Nitrate and making hams and sausages all the same.
+After the Second World War ended, most people in Europe did not have refrigerators or meat thermometers; they cured meats with Nitrate and made hams and sausages all the same.

-They also predominantly used potassium Nitrate which works best at temperatures of 46-50° F (8-10° C) and those were the temperatures of basement cellars.
-There was not much concern about longer shelf life as the product was consumed as fast as it was made.
+They also predominantly used potassium Nitrate, which works best at temperatures of 46-50° F (8-10° C), and those were the temperatures of basement cellars.
+There was little concern about longer shelf life as the product was consumed as fast as it was made.
 Salt and nitrite will stop Cl. botulinum spores from developing into toxins, even at those higher curing temperatures.
-Due to increased bacteria growth at those higher curing temperatures the shelf life of a product would be decreased.
-Remember when handling meats, the lower the temperatures the slower the growth of bacteria and the longer life of the product.
-Extending the shelf life of the product is crucial for commercial meat plants as the product can stay on the shelf longer and has better chances of being sold.
+Due to increased bacteria growth at those higher curing temperatures, the shelf life of a product would be decreased.
+Remember, when handling meats, the lower the temperatures the slower the growth of bacteria and the longer life of the product.
+Extending the shelf life of the product is crucial for commercial meat plants as the product can stay on the shelf longer and has a better chance of being sold.
 Curing is a more complicated process than salting.
 In addition to physical reactions like diffusion and water binding, we have additional complex chemical and biochemical reactions that influence the flavor and color of the meat.

 curing history